, the jQuery Mobile Team announced the official release of jQuery Mobile 1.0.

 The power of CSS Selectors can not be understated; for, without them, there would be no simple means by which developers could target specific elements for styling in a manner abstracted from, or external to, the actual markup to which the styles will bind.

-CSS2 introduced four Attribute Selectors; referred to as Attribute Presence and Value Selectors, which allow for course grained matching of specific elements based on their attributes and / or attribute values.
+CSS2 introduced four Attribute Selectors; referred to as Attribute Presence and Value Selectors, which allow for coarse grained matching of specific elements based on their attributes and / or attribute values.
 These include the following:

 e[attr]